ngroegli/hacky-easter-2024/Level2-NoobsParadise/EggDesign/README.md

 ![fake-flag](egg4.png)

-By adjusting the URL number from 4 to 1 we receive to flag-egg with the QR code (this is the egg on the bottom): https://www.hackyeaster.com/img/eggdesign_layer1.png
+By adjusting the URL number from 4 to 1, I received the flag-egg with the QR code (this is the egg on the bottom): https://www.hackyeaster.com/img/eggdesign_layer1.png

 ![flag](egg1.png)